 Pink Heirloom Tomato Varieties:

-Bali – Unlike Raspberry Lyanna, this small, productive tomato was a powerhouse of flavor.
+Bali – This small, productive tomato was a powerhouse of flavor.
 I was quite surprised with the sweet, full flavor of Bali.
 It is pretty (ribbed), pink, sweet, and prolific.
 A keeper.

 Red Heirloom Tomato Varieties: